Chloe Molloy: Basketball career

 Molloy begun playing basketball from a young age, she played for Diamond Valley and Eltham during her junior years.
 During her senior years she played for Nunawading in the SEABL and Melbourne Boomers in the WNBL.

 In 2015 she received the Melbourne Boomers Rookie of the Year award.
-In the same year, Molloy also was announced as a member of the 2016 Jayco Gems Selection Squad.
+In the same year, Molloy also was announced as a member of the 2016 Australian Gems squad.

 Molloy represented Victoria Country and Victoria Metro at state level six times, winning two national championships at the Victorian Under-20 and Ivor Burge Championships in Ipswich and Bendigo.

 In 2017 she was offered NCAA Division 1 US College Scholarships from Virginia Cavaliers, Fordham Rams and Virginia Commonwealth University.

 Molloy turned down any college scholarships to pursue her football dream.